 Social Web Analytics

-There are also many social platforms with their API’s and small army of users that provide their own set of numbers, offering additional insights.
-Facebook, Pinterest and Twitter are three of the better known providers.
+There are also many social platforms with their APIs and small army of users that provide their own set of numbers, offering additional insights for a social media dashboard.
+Facebook, Instagram and Twitter are three of the better known providers.

 These can be used in isolation or combined with your more general web analytics data to create a more defined perspective.